BEGINNING OF THE RAINBOW

 Corin Redgrave is in The Charge of the Light Brigade, and later this year will be seen with Monica Vitti in Girl with a Pistol and with Michael Caine and Anthony Quinn in The Magus.
 At home with his wife, Deirdre, and children, Luke and Jemima, he wears co-ordinated green: a shetland sweater, crew-necked and tighter-fitting than usual, £4 15s, and cord trousers cut like straight-leg jeans, £7 10s.
 Both in many colours at Just Men, 9 Tryon Street, SW3.
 The Liberty print shirt is from their shirt shop, Just Men 116 King's Road SW3.

-All images & original text scanned by Sweet Jane from The Sixties Source Book A Visual Reference To The Style Of A Decade by Nigel Cawthorne & The Daily Telegraph Magazine April 10th 1968, original editorial by Geoffrey Aquilina-Ross, photographs by David Franklin.
+All images scanned by Sweet Jane from The Sixties Source Book A Visual Reference To The Style Of A Decade by Nigel Cawthorne - images (1) & (2), and (3, 4, 5) from The Daily Telegraph Magazine, April 10th, 1968, original editorial by Geoffrey Aquilina-Ross, all photographs by David Franklin.